hongocquyen/product-purchase-card/README.md

 # Product-purchase-card
-Asset for shopping-cart project later on.
+Component for shopping-cart project later on.